jcsokol/ClinQuery/README.md

 - Interpret phrases like “improved perfusion” or “deteriorated after diuresis”
 - Resolve relative time constraints like “≥2 days post-implant”
-- Map abstractions like “hemodynamic instability” into concrete measurable proxies
+- Map abstractions like “hemodynamic instability” into measurable proxies
+- Expose a transparent reasoning chain physicians can audit

 What happens under the hood: